Mitigating Temporal Misalignment by Discarding Outdated Facts: Related Work

 \paragraph{Keeping Systems Up-to-Date} Several works have explored continuing pretraining to address temporal misalignment in pretrained models~\cite{dhingra2022time,jin2021lifelong}.
 Other works have explored editing specific facts into models~\cite{DeCao2021Editing,mitchell2022fast,rome}.
-These works, however, have only focused on synthetic settings and assume access to the updated QA pair.
-Furthermore, such systems have yet to be successfully applied to new benchmarks for measuring whether language models have acquired emergent information~\cite{onoe2022ecbd}.
-Recent work on retrieval-based QA systems have found improved adaptation when updated with up-to-date retrieval corpora~\cite{izacard_few-shot_2022,lazaridou2022internet}.
+These works, however, have only focused on synthetic settings and assume access to the updated facts.
+Furthermore, such systems have yet to be successfully applied to new benchmarks for measuring whether language models have acquired emergent information~\cite{onoe2022ecbd,padmanabhan2023propagating}.
+Recent works on retrieval-based QA systems have found improved adaptation when updated with up-to-date retrieval corpora~\cite{izacard_few-shot_2022,lazaridou2022internet}.

-\paragraph{Prompted LLMs} We focus on fine-tuned QA models, but recent work has also explored prompting language models for QA.
-Calibration under this setting has been studied~\cite{si2022prompting,Kadavath2022LanguageM}.
-Recent products from OpenAI, such as ChatGPT~\cite{chatgpt} and GPT-4~\cite{gpt4}, have also demonstrated the ability to identify when its predictions are based on temporally-volatile facts (see examples in the Appendix~\ref{appendix:chatgpt}); however, it's not public knowledge how their system works.
-We find that GPT-4 abstains on 86\% of all SituatedQA examples we study: on 95\% of examples whose answers have been updated between 2018 and 2021 and on 79\% of examples that have not (details in Appendix~\ref{appendix:chatgpt}).
-However, they do not provide users with estimates of how likely it is that a fact has changed, only that it does change over time.
-In contrast, our approach provides users with an interpretable duration estimate indicating why a prediction may not be trustworthy.